 - parents’ evenings

 - annual review and education planning meetings

-Depending on pupil/parent need the medium can be British Sign Language, makaton signing, symbols, photos, written word.
+Depending on pupil/parent need the medium can be British Sign Language, Makaton signing, symbols, photos or written word.

-Parents will know how well their child is doing through regular opportunities to meet with therapists and nurses e.g. at planning meetings, school medicals and clinics and through home visits.
+Parents will know how well their child is doing through regular opportunities to meet with therapists and nurses - for example at planning meetings, school medicals and clinics, and through home visits.

 How accessible our service is

 Services are based within special schools and therefore accessible for the specific learning and physical needs of those children e.g. wheelchair accessible with appropriate changing facilities for children and adults, auditory (hearing) environment (for Blanche Neville School).

 Training our staff have had in supporting children and young people with special educational needs and disabilities

 All therapists and nurses are registered with Health Professionals Council as well as with their individual professions, for example Chartered Society for Physiotherapy, Royal College of Speech and Language Therapists, Royal College of Nursing.

 All our staff will receive training for their specialism in line with guidance from their professional body.
 All our staff also receive regular training and updates in other related areas, eg child protection, disability awareness.